xieyuheng/tangle-rs/README.md

 - [The C4 RFC](https://rfc.zeromq.org/spec:42/C4)
 - [Our Style Guide](STYLE-GUIDE.md)

-To highlight some feature of C4 :
+To highlight some features of C4 :

 ```
 - Everyone, without distinction or discrimination,